Factbox: Syria's rebel groups

 * Islamic State in Iraq and the Levant:

-ISIL was formed by breakaway elements from the Nusra Front, al Qaeda's official affiliate in Syria, which joined with al Qaeda's Iraq branch.
+ISIL was formed by breakaway elements from the Nusra Front, al Qaeda's official affiliate in Syria, who joined with al Qaeda's Iraq branch.

 The group is headed by the Iraq branch's leader, known as Abu Bakr al-Baghdadi.
 He has ignored calls from al Qaeda central to stay out of Syria and focus on Iraq.

-On Monday, al Qaeda's general command said it had no links with ISIL, in an apparent attempt to assert authority over Islamist militant groups in Syria.

-ISIL is seen as the most hardline of all the Islamist forces in Syria and has made enemies of several rebel groups since it seized many towns and checkpoints in opposition areas.
+ISIL is seen as the most hardline of all the Islamist forces in Syria and has made enemies of several rebel groups since it seized control of many towns and checkpoints in opposition areas.

 The group was largely accepted by Syrian civilians at first due to its strict policies against looting and its attempts to provide social services.
 It lost favor as its members began kidnapping and killing critics and rival groups.